Saša Ilić (footballer, born 1977)

-Saša Ilić (Саша Илић, /sh/; born 30 December 1977) is a Serbian professional football manager, who is the head coach of Azerbaijan Premier League side Sumgayit, and a former player.
+Saša Ilić (Саша Илић, /sh/; born 30 December 1977) is a Serbian professional football manager.

 After spending more than 20 years at Partizan, both youth and senior teams, Ilić became the most capped player in the club's history with more than 800 appearances (official and friendlies).
 He won 18 trophies with the Crno-beli, including 11 national championship titles and seven national cups.
 Additionally, Ilić is Partizan's most capped player in European club competitions with 113 appearances.

 At international level, Ilić was capped for his country under three different names, between 2000 and 2008, making a total of 37 appearances to his name.
 He represented Serbia and Montenegro at the 2006 FIFA World Cup.

 Club career

 Partizan

 Born in Požarevac, Ilić initially came to Partizan in 1986 when his father Milan took him to a training session led by Florijan Matekalo.
 He was officially registered by the club on 5 September 1988, eventually passing through all the youth ranks at Partizan.
 In order to gain some first-team experience, Ilić also spent one season with Teleoptik.

 Ilić made his competitive debut for Partizan on 26 October 1996, coming on as a second-half substitute in a 10–0 away victory over Borac Čačak, wearing the number 1 shirt.
 That was his only appearance in the 1996–97 season, in which the club defended the championship title.
 In the following season, Ilić made his debut on the international scene, providing a late second-half assist to Dragan Isailović in a 1–0 home win over Croatia Zagreb on 23 July 1997.
 However, they were eliminated after a shocking 5–0 loss at Maksimir.
 On 23 August 1997, Ilić scored his first goal for Partizan, in a 3–2 away win against Vojvodina.
 He made a total of 25 league appearances that season, scoring three goals.

 In the summer of 1998, after the departure of Ivan Tomić to Roma, Ilić became the team's captain, being only 20 years old at the time.
 With the new role on the pitch, Ilić was instrumental in helping Partizan win a national championship after a one-year absence.
 He also played in the UEFA Cup Winners' Cup, where Partizan were eliminated in the second round by Lazio, the eventual winner of the competition.